treyturner/geb-spock-gradle-grid/README.md

 Functional web testing using Geb, Spock, and Gradle.
 Browser tests execute locally or (optionally) against a Selenium Grid.

 ## Brief
-This is a multi-module Gradle "archetype" project that canserve as a viable structure to develop functional test suites across multiple web applications.
+This is a multi-module Gradle "archetype" project that can serve as a viable structure to develop functional test suites across multiple web applications.
 A shared utility package is available for convenience.

 ## Requirements
 - Git